mister-god/hatboy/README.md

 ## Troubleshooting
 - Ensure PHP and curl are installed on your system.
-- Update your LocalXpose or Cloudflared binaries if errors occur.
+- Update your Cloudflared binaries if errors occur.

 ## Disclaimer
 This tool is for educational and ethical use only.
 Unauthorized use is strictly prohibited.